fractionofabrokendream/lysergide/README.md

 # lysergide
-i dont know how this stuff works
+i dont know how this stuff works actually nvm